star-cats/blinky-dome/README.md

  configured to build them from there, and their source files should be browsable from your IDE with no external project setup.

-**DEPENDENCY VERSION WARNING**: Since LX and P3LX don't follow any release/publishing process, we just rely on their latest HEAD checkouts (they don't do any git tags or release branches).
-If they change their API, we need to adjust.
+**DEPENDENCY VERSION WARNING**: Since LX and P3LX don't follow any semver release/publishing process, we just rely on specific checkouts specified in the `.gitmodules` file and build from source.
+If your `git status` says your submodules are out of date and you can't get back in sync, just `rm -r lib/**/git_submodule` then `git submodule update` to re-clone the appropriate revision.
-If you run into weird LX or P3LX compile errors, try checking out a previous version of them.
-As of June 18 2017, try:
-  - lx: `git checkout ff98f6d54`
-  - p3lx: `git checkout 9096d47b7`

 # Run / Deploy Instructions